 Where to get Wi-Fi in Vinales

 There are increasing numbers of places in Cuba and Vinales to get internet access.
 This is still primarily in public places, like parks and main plazas and square in Cuba.
 In Vinales there is also an ETECSA centre (that’s the communications company of Cuba).
-Find out all the Vinales Wi-Fi locations in our guide to the internet in Cuba here).
+Read our guide to the internet in Cuba here).

 Day Trips from Vinales